January 10, 2025

 Stockholm Ghost Walk

 If you are looking for a Gamla Stan tour unlike any other, the Stockholm Ghost Walk might be exactly what you are looking for.
 The tour is suitable for older kids (aged 7 and over) who aren’t easily scared.
-This 90-minute tour takes you through Stockholm’s Old Town, Gamla Stan, it is held in Swedish and English and are tailored to whether or not there are children in the group.
+This 90-minute tour takes you through Stockholm’s Old Town, Gamla Stan, it is held in Swedish and English and is tailored to whether or not there are children in the group.

 During the tour you can expect tales of murders, myths, mysteries, executions, assassinations, diseases and ghosts.
 These gruesome stories are told as you walk along dark alleyways, through forgotten courtyards, and across cobbled streets.
 You will have the opportunity to see, touch, smell and taste the history.